ThingLabsIo/ThingLabsIo.github.io/pages/getting-started.md

 In this lab you will use Node.js and an open source framework for interacting with hardware called Johnny-Five, which works as a baseline control kit for Arduino-based projects.
-This enables you to write applications in JavaScript that can run either on your computer connected to an Arduino board or directly on the board itself (if the board has a Linux distribution, like the Arduino Yun and Linino ONE).
+This enables you to write applications in JavaScript that can run either on your computer connected to an Arduino board or directly on the board itself (if the board has a Linux distribution, like the Arduino Y&uacute;n and Linino ONE).

-I chose the Arduino Yun for this workshop because it has both a Linux distribution and on-board Wi-Fi, although several of the labs can be completed using any Arduino board because the Node.js code will run on your laptop and use the Arduino over USB.
-If you want to deploy the applications you build to the Arduino, you will need a board that has a Linux distro (such as the Yun or the Linino ONE).
+We chose the Arduino Y&uacute;n for this workshop because it has both a Linux distribution and on-board Wi-Fi, although several of the labs can be completed using any Arduino board because the Node.js code will run on your laptop and use the Arduino over USB.
+If you want to deploy the applications you build to the Arduino, you will need a board that has a Linux distro (such as the Y&uacute;n or the Linino ONE).

 ## Bill of Materials
 To prepare your development environment for this lab series you don't need anything other than a computer.
 Each lab in the